St Boniface Way

 St Boniface Way has been broken down into short sections, allowing you to experience this pilgrimage at your own pace.
 Take one section at a time or do it over a day or two – however you approach it, St Boniface Way is an opportunity to slow the pace, to pause and refocus away from the busyness of daily life.

-The interactive map below is in development, and should be used for illustrative purposes only.
+The interactive map below should be used for illustrative purposes only.
 For detailed maps download and print the OS Maps for each stage, or download the GPX file at the bottom of this page to import the route into your favourite navigation app.

 Stage 1: Crediton to Shobrooke